Click on the item below that you'd like to learn more about...

 What about health insurance?
-I accept most Blue Cross/Blue Shield of Michigan PPO plans.
+For individual sessions only, I accept most Blue Cross/Blue Shield of Michigan PPO plans.
 If you will be using health insurance to help cover your session fee, be certain to call them prior to our first session to ensure the following:

 How much (if any) you owe towards your annual deductible

 Your copay and/or coinsurance for outpatient mental health office visits

 The number of outpatient mental health visits you have covered annually